Inequality in the Age of Pseudonymity: Reasoning About Hidden Economies

 \paragraphNoSkip{Manipulations} We say a real actor $i \in \wealths$ is \emph{truthful} \gls{iff} it reports its wealth using exactly one identity and does not create any identity with no wealth.
 However, actors need not be truthful.
 Thus, $i \in \wealths$ can create \emph{Sybils} by distributing wealth across several identities.
-Actors can also \emph{collude} and pool wealth together, formally defined as a set $\coalition \subseteq \wealths$ with $\lvert \coalition \rvert > 1$ and an identity $j \in \owealths$ where $\forall i \in \coalition: \report_{i,j} > 0$.
-Finally, actors cannot create observable wealth out of thin air nor can wealth vanish, as formalized in \cref{def:Conservation}. \begin{definition}[Wealth Conservation] We say that a report matrix $\report$ conserves an economy's wealth across its hidden and observable states \gls{iff} both the following hold:
+Actors can also \emph{collude} and pool wealth together, defined as a set $\coalition \subseteq \wealths$ with $\lvert \coalition \rvert > 1$ and an identity $j \in \owealths$ where $\forall i \in \coalition: \report_{i,j} > 0$.
+Finally, total observable wealth must match hidden wealth, per \cref{def:Conservation}.
+This permits decreasing hidden wealth, e.g., due to ``burning'' \cite{gafni2025transaction}, if observed wealth decreases equally. \begin{definition}[Wealth Conservation] We say that a report matrix $\report$ conserves an economy's wealth across its hidden and observable states \gls{iff} both the following hold:

 \end{definition}